 1 egg yolk

-60g white couverture chocolate (melted)
+60g white couverture chocolate (melted)2 tsp gelatine

 30g water